freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 Once the file has been downloaded and decrypted, the filename will be visible, as will the action **Export** and **Print**.
-The displayed file size may increase after the download is complete, because the SecureDrop Client automatically decompresses the downloaded file.
+The displayed file size may increase after the download is complete, because SecureDrop Inbox automatically decompresses the downloaded file.

 |screenshot_file_download_successful|